caua072/SnakeForLearning/README.md

 - [ ] Borders of the window not correct
 - [x] Bug at the spawn of the snake
 - [ ] Apple spawning out of the window range

+# Instalating and running the game

+1. Install python
+2. Pip install pygame
+3. Run the main.py with `python main.py` in terminal